Comparing NGL Energy Partners (NYSE:NGL) and TC Energy (NYSE:TRP)

-TC Energy (NYSE:TRP – Get Rating) and NGL Energy Partners (NYSE:NGL – Get Rating) are both oils/energy companies, but which is the superior stock?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, valuation, risk, earnings and profitability.
+TC Energy (NYSE:TRP – Get Rating) and NGL Energy Partners (NYSE:NGL – Get Rating) are both oils/energy companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their profitability, earnings, dividends, analyst recommendations, risk, valuation and institutional ownership.

+68.6% of TC Energy shares are held by institutional investors.
+Comparatively, 28.7% of NGL Energy Partners shares are held by institutional investors.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

-TC Energy has a beta of 0.7, meaning that its share price is 30% less volatile than the S&P 500.
-Comparatively, NGL Energy Partners has a beta of 2.36, meaning that its share price is 136% more volatile than the S&P 500.
+TC Energy has a beta of 0.71, suggesting that its share price is 29% less volatile than the S&P 500.
+Comparatively, NGL Energy Partners has a beta of 2.36, suggesting that its share price is 136% more volatile than the S&P 500.

 This table compares TC Energy and NGL Energy Partners’ net margins, return on equity and return on assets.